 Although my style may be completely different from before, what hasn’t changed is my obsession with precise control of the spray.
 I still enjoy listening to music and drawing the lines, but I’ve changed from lettering outlines to animal shapes.
 Another thing is that one of my old graffiti character was a little cartoon tiger and now I love painting tigers just as much.

 My style has gone through several progressions and refinements, at first I had a period where I was frantically working on lettering sketches, I tried as many lettering styles and colorways as I could manage at the time.
-Then when I was painting with a grey soft tip alcohol markers (like a watercolor pen or brush), I painted an eagle and the somewhat transparent layers appealed to me.
+Then when I was painting with a gray soft tip alcohol markers (like a watercolor pen or brush), I painted an eagle and the somewhat transparent layers appealed to me.
 So I started experimenting with just black, white, gray, and red to start working on it.
 The black and white are meant to revisit the feeling of the paper, and red is a very powerful color, I always like to use.
 This was the earliest change, from colorful graffiti fonts to just using black, white, gray, and red, And then to painting animals.

 Then later I was introduced to transparent colors.
 They are clean and can adjust the shades of black as you increase or decrease the amount applied.
-I started to use less grey and just transparent colors with black, white, and red solid colors.
+I started to use less gray and just transparent colors with black, white, and red solid colors.
 I like the purity of opaque color and the fogging effect, which is what I want.
 Gradually, I have continued to progress and update my technique to make my murals look cleaner and sharper.
 Every once in a while I have a new understanding of my work.
 My understanding of my current style is to use the atomization or light vapors of the spray paint as a form, allowing seemingly intangible and ethereal objects to form images with power.

 MC – Your art focuses on animals but does not always depict them in their entirety.
 What significance do the animals you have chosen to paint in your work have, and do you have criteria on how you choose the parts of those animals you portray?